 - Support learning activities

-Plus one optional unit to complete alongside the mandatory units
+Plus two optional units to complete alongside the mandatory units.

 Level 2 qualification in Literacy and Maths is recommended by end of course.
 Students must be aged 18 or over.
 Please complete the personal statement with the application form.

 Funding & Financial Support